Freddy AI for CX

 You must know by now that the sales funnel defies gravity.
 Not every lead who enters your funnel finds their way to the bottom.
 Sometimes, even all the qualified leads don’t reach the bottom of the funnel.
 This can be due to the negligence of sales reps to engage with the lead, or simply because the lead is not ready to take the next step.
 It’s important for sales reps not to perceive a qualified lead leaving the funnel at any point as a lost opportunity.
 CRM helps you win back lost opportunities through lead nurturing.

 Lead nurturing is the process of actively engaging with leads via email campaigns.
 By interacting with leads, whether top, middle or bottom, with relevant nurturing campaigns you keep them interested and groom them into paying customers.
 With CRM software, you can utilize tools like sales campaigns to be in contact with leads from the time they enter your funnel to when they make a purchase.
 Send out scheduled emails based on lead’s behavior, use templates, and track the performance of every campaign in the CRM to turn your prospects into customers.

-Freshsales is a full-fledged CRM software designed for sales teams to manage leads from start to close.
+Freshsales is a full-fledged CRM software with sales funnel management capabilities designed for sales teams to manage leads from start to close.
 It handles every step of the sales funnel allowing you to focus on the right leads at the right time.
 You get complete visibility into your funnel—from real-time insights on lead behavior to how quickly your team converts leads to sales.
-Freshsales comes with built-in phone, email and reporting.
+Freshsales comes with built-in phone, email, and funnel reports.
 This means all of your customer data is accessible in one place.
 To add to that, you can automate tasks, create your sales pipeline, and schedule sales campaigns.
 Every tool you need to advance leads in your sales funnel is already in Freshsales!
 Get your free